vishalvijaynair/vishalvijaynair/README.md

 - 🌱 I'm currently studying Computer Science and Engineering .
 - 🔍 I'm interested in Machine Learning and Cybersecurity.
-- 💡 I'm fascinated by emerging technologies like Artificial Intelligence.
+- 💡 I'm fascinated by emerging technologies like AI | DLT
-- 🚀 I'm on a journey to become a skilled and aspiring software engineer.
+- - 🚀 I'm on a journey to become a skilled and aspiring software engineer.

 #### Let's Connect